By: Ben Richardson Last updated: January 7th, 2022

-With the FULL or BULK LOGGED recovery model, a transaction log will be maintained and log backups will be taken along with a full database backup.
+With the FULL or BULK LOGGED recovery model, a transaction log will be maintained and log backups will be taken along with a whole database backup.
 Though we can manually truncate transaction logs using the database shrink option if we have a space issue, although this is not recommended.

 Following steps are performed by MS SQL server while taking a full database backup.
 It

 A full database backup can be performed in two different ways i.e using the GUI or through a T-SQL script.

 You can run the below script to take a full backup of the “AdventureWorks” database and sent the backup file to the specified path (‘C:\Backups\AdventureWorks.BAK’).

 Using the GUI, you use the following steps to take a full backup of “AdventureWorks” SQL Server database and send the backup file to the specified path (‘C:\Backups\AdventureWorks.BAK’).

 This means that if a previous full database backup was taken two days before, then you will find only the data that has changed in a differential backup.
 A previous full database backup is needed if you want to restore a differential backup.

-The primary purposes for creating a differential backup is to reduce the number of log backups.
+The primary purposes for creating this type of backup is to reduce the number of log backups.
 This means that differential backups take up less space than full backups.
 For this reason it is standard practice to take more differential backups than full backups.

 Again a differential backup can also be performed with any of the three standard recovery models: SIMPLE, FULL or BULK LOGGED.
 They can be managed through a GUI or by using a T-SQL script.

 The file extension of a differential backup file is .DIF

 The below script will take a differential backup of the “AdventureWorks” database.